Treating Addiction & Trauma

 Simply put, trauma causes people to associate extreme negative feelings to their memories of the specific traumatic events or circumstances.
 When someone recalls traumatic memories, they often experience overwhelming feelings that make it hard to focus on anything else.
 This can make it difficult to function, and increases the chances that a person will develop a substance abuse disorder — it’s a way to “escape” the negative memories.

 EMDR is designed to alleviate this distress through desensitization.
-During EMDR, both the source of the trauma and its triggers are identified, and then linked to new, healthier thought patterns and behaviors.
+At our EMDR treatment centers in Mississippi, both the source of the trauma and its triggers are identified, and then linked to new, healthier thought patterns and behaviors.
 These new associations dampen the impact of triggers, and even the trauma response itself, making the effects of trauma easier to manage in everyday life.

 How Does EMDR Work?

 EMDR works by training a client to think about different positive or neutral things when they recall their past trauma.
-Therapists direct the client to focus on external stimuli while discussing different aspects of their trauma.
-These stimuli often consist of back-and-forth eye movements, hand-tapping, or audio stimulation.
+Therapists direct the client to focus on bilateral stimuli while discussing different aspects of their trauma.

 Using directed therapy, external stimuli, and positive thinking, EMDR allows the client to engage with their trauma while diminishing the intensity of emotion that usually accompanies their traumatic memories.
 EMDR therapy helps clients move past traumatic events, stop replaying negative memories in their head, and ultimately discontinue destructive behaviors related to coping with trauma.